ASG – Michigan’s Premier Private Investigation Agency with an Office Near You!

 Michigan Private Investigator Licensing Information

+Here is everything you need to know about Michigan Private Investigator Licensing.
+For facts about Michigan Private Investigator agencies visit here.
 NOTE: The following is general information about private detective licensing in Michigan and, although the author has attempted to ensure that it is accurate, we make no commitment about the completeness or accuracy of same and it is NOT considered to be legal advice.
 Please consult an attorney before utilizing any of the following information.

 Private Detectives are regulated under Public Act 285 of 1965, as amended.
 The Act defines a private detective or investigator as a person who accepts employment to conduct an investigation for the purpose of obtaining information concerning threats or crimes against the United States; obtaining information concerning the identity, occupation, reputation or character of a person; locating or recovering lost or stolen property; determining the cause or responsibility for fires, losses, accidents or damage to persons or property; and securing evidence to be used in court.